npm/fastify-monitor/README.md

 #### GET `/_monitor/status`

 Returns an object containing the following fields:
-- `name`: copied from the options when loading the plugin, will be omitted from response if not defined
+- `app`: copied from the options when loading the plugin, will be omitted from response if not defined
 - `pid`: the running process pid `process.pid`
 - `uptime`: the uptime of the running process `process.uptime()`
 - `mem`: an object representing the memory usage of the running process `process.memoryUsage()`